kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

            }
       }

-      // Search for it with loop, if found return it. auto i = 0;
+      // Search for it, and if found, return it. auto i = 0;

       for(;i < pcurrent->getTotalItems(); ++i) {

           if (delete_key == pcurrent->key(i))

-             // Found dlete_key to be deleted is at pcurrent->key(i).
+             // Found delete_key to be deleted is at pcurrent->key(i).
               return {true, pcurrent, i};

           if (delete_key < pcurrent->key(i))